-At first, I found it tough sledding.
+At first, I found it tough.
 I had a hard time sleeping at night.
 Yeah, I’m that kind of person.
 It wasn’t my bed, my house, my city.
-I felt out of place in ways I never felt before.
-And even though every aspect of my life was being improved upon, I felt like going back to the safety and comfort of a life I was comfortable with.
+Damn, I felt so out of place in ways I never felt before that it felt like this wasn’t my life at all, as if I was experiencing a dream from another life, a me from a different universe.
+And even though every aspect of my life was being improved upon, I felt like going back to the safety and comfort of a life I understood at an emotional level.

 And here’s the funny thing about comfort: we prefer a hell we know over a heaven we aren’t accustomed to.

-Yes, we will prefer to live a life that is short of our expectations and desires if that means we never have to grow out of our comfort zone.
+Yes, we will prefer to live a life that is short of our expectations and desires if that means we never have to step out of our comfort zone.